huixiong806/ElementPuzzle/README.md

-# MazeStorm
+# ElementMaze
-A set of games based on maze map.
+A maze game with lots of props,elements.